Edwin Nii Lante Vanderpuye: Education

 He is an alumnus of Bechem Presbyterian Boys' Secondary School and Mfantsipim School, Cape Coast.
 He holds a master's degree in Governance & Leadership from Ghana Institute of Management and Public Administration (GIMPA) and a B.A. in English, Philosophy and Classics from the University of Ghana.

 Career

 From 1990 to 2004, he worked at the Ghana Broadcasting Corporation where he became the Deputy Head of Sports.
 Between 2005 and 2008, he was the Head of Sports at Network Broadcasting Limited.

+Personal life

+Edwin Nii Lante Vanderpuye is a christian.

 Political career

 He was a special aide and director of operations at the presidency under former President of Ghana President Mills and also the former Deputy Minister for Trade and Industry under John Mahama.

 Member of Parliament

 He was elected as MP during the 2012 elections, where he faced off against Victor Okaikoi of the New Patriotic Party.
 Vanderpuye was quite confident about his chances of winning, famously stating in November 2012 that if he got less than 65% of the vote, he would concede the seat to Okaikoi.
 In the end, Vanderpuye won by a smaller landslide than expected, with 45,967 votes (63%) against 26,269 (36%) for Okaikoi and 745 (1%) for Emmanuel Odoi of the Convention People's Party.

 In December 2016 he was retained as the member of Parliament for the Odododiodio Constituency with 36,606 votes representing 57.04% against his closest contender the New Patriotic Party whose candidate, had 26,671 votes representing 41.56%.
-He serves in Parliament as the ranking member on Local Government and Rural Development Committee and as member on the Privileges committee and Appointments committee.
+He served in Parliament as the ranking member on Local Government and Rural Development Committee and as member on the Privileges committee and Appointments committee.

+He won again 2020 elections with 53.83% of votes over his closest opponent Nii Lante Bannerman of the NPP who got 45.31%.

+As the 2024 elections approached, Edwin Nii Lante Vanderpuye chose not to seek re-election to Parliament.
+He cited frustrations faced by lawmakers in carrying out their duties, particularly the high attrition rates in the House.
+These frequent turnovers hinder members from gaining the experience needed to effectively advance parliamentary work.